International schools in Canada: List, Costs, and Curricula

 • Private boarding schools are the most expensive: $63,000 to $83,000 annually.

-Yes, U.S. citizens can attend international high schools in Canada.
+Yes, U.S. citizens can attend schools in Canada.
 To decide the best option, families should inform themselves about the different schools in Canada and their qualification requirements.
-Canadian schools offer high-quality education and various programs.
+Canadian schools offer high-quality education and a variety of programs.

 Most private schools accept students at the start of the school year.
 However, plenty of schools also provide mid-year admissions.
 They can admit students to join them in the middle of the school year, at the start of the new term, or partway through a term.

-Canadian citizenship can be obtained through three main pathways: citizenship by birth, descent, or naturalization.
+It can be obtained through three main pathways: citizenship by birth, descent, or naturalization.
 If international students were not born to Canadian parents, they can become citizens by naturalization.
-Canada doesn’t have a direct citizenship by investment program.
+Canada doesn’t have a CBI program.
 Instead, it offers residency by investment through options like the Start-up Visa.

 The Ontario Secondary School Diploma (OSSD) is a diploma students receive after finishing secondary school in Ontario.
 It’s part of the public school system and given to those who complete all required courses.
 The OSSD is widely accepted around the world and is similar in value to programs like the International Baccalaureate (IB).